Half and half: Ireland, England and North America

 In Britain, a half and half may mean a mixture of mild ale and bitter.

 In the North East of England, a request for a half and half would more commonly produce a combination of Scotch ale and India pale ale (IPA).
-This drink fell from favour when the Scottish & Newcastle brewery were obliged to sell many of their tied public houses and McEwan's Scotch and IPA disappeared from public bars across the North East.
+This drink fell from favour when the Scottish & Newcastle brewery was obliged to sell many of their tied public houses and McEwan's Scotch and IPA disappeared from public bars across the North East.

 In Canada and the United States, Black and Tan refers to Guinness and a lager or ale that will support the Guinness, most commonly Bass Ale, although some Irish-themed bars shun the term for its association with the Royal Irish Constabulary's "Black and Tans" force.
 A Half and Half is Guinness and Harp.
 A Guinness and Smithwick's is a Blacksmith.